Raclino/theLastAlgoCourse/README.md

 ## Search

-A **binary search** is a search that always have 2 possibility "thus the name _binary_", it's either in the part i'm looking for or not.
+A **binary search** is a search that always have 2 possibility thus the name "_binary_", it's either in the part i'm looking for or not.
 0 | 1.
 In a real case it would be a ternary because you can be on the "it is what i'm looking for":